kasraSMD/Artist-Classification/README.md

 # Artist-Classification
-Artistic Style Classification with Neural Networks
+Artistic Style Classification with Transfer learning

 Can neural networks appreciate art? 🎨 In this project, we explore how well neural networks can develop an understanding of artistic styles.
 By working on this project, you'll gain insights into implementing **transfer learning** and **image data augmentation**, and analyze their impact on model performance.